 Puttu is quite popular in the Southern states of India: Kerala, Tamil Nadu and Karnataka (Coorg and Kanara), and in Sri Lanka and is eaten with a variety of gravies, and side dishes.
 For people who make puttu regularly (variants include — ragi puttu, tapioca puttu, semolina puttu), having a puttu maker on hand is convenient.
 These long tubes are filled with rice flour and coconut and come out finished in logs that are easy to serve.

 But there is a way to make puttu even if you don’t own a puttu maker, and I know that that is why you are here!
 Well, the puttu recipe without a puttu maker has forever been used in the kitchens of my great grandmother, grandmother and mother.
 The image of puttu without form and fluffy, releasing steam, just waiting to be scooped into my bowl where I can add banana, sesame oil and jaggery appeals to me.
-You can eat it two ways: 1.
-Take a helping of puttu on your plate or in your bowl, and add an equal amount of ripe mashed banana into it.
+Here are two ways you can make and eat sweet puttu: 1. take a helping of puttu on your plate or in your bowl, and add an equal amount of ripe mashed banana into it.
 Add more banana if you want it sweeter or jaggery or any other sweetener of your choice.
 Pour in a teaspoon of gingelly (sesame) oil (you can add ghee if you want), add 2 tablespoons grated coconut, and a pinch of cinnamon powder or cardamom powder.
 Enjoy!
-2. Take a helping of puttu in your bowl, add jaggery, a teaspoon of gingelly oil,add 2 tablespoons grated coconut, and a pinch of cardamom or cinnamon powder, and as much milk or coconut milk or almond milk as you like!
+2. Take a helping of puttu in your bowl, add jaggery, a teaspoon of gingelly oil, add 2 tablespoons grated coconut, and a pinch of cardamom or cinnamon powder, and as much milk or coconut milk or almond milk as you like!
 Slurrrrp.

 These soft and fluffy flakes of steamed rice gently flavoured with the exotic coconut, palm jaggery and gingelly (sesame) oil are wholesome and delightful and a powerful way to start your day.